everx-labs/ton-labs-contracts/solidity/depool/README.md

 `130` - DePool deployment isn't signed with public key.
 Please check your key file or seed phrase.

-`133` - validator address isn't defined in standard form during DePool deployment.
+`133` - validator address passed to constructor is not of add_std type.
 Please check your parameters in deploy message.

 `138` - Incorrect participant reward fraction during DePool deployment (`participantRewardFraction` ≤ 0 or  ≥ 100).
 Please check your parameters in deploy message.